On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Introduction

 The requirement in \cite[Theorems 4.1 and 5.3]{Rein96} that the quantity on the left-hand side is bounded from above by $\frac12$ thus excludes near-FLRW spacetimes from the analysis.
 There are no such restrictions in the scalar-field Vlasov case studied by Tegankong and Rendall in \cite{TR06} so that the aforementioned lower bound on the Kretschmann scalar still applies to FLRW solutions.
 This bound is sufficient to show that the Strong Cosmic Censorship conjecture is satisfied for surface symmetric cosmological solutions to \eqref{eq:EVSF}.
 However, it does not necessarily reflect the leading order asymptotic behaviour of the Kretschmann scalar.
 Indeed, in presence of a scalar field, the Kretschmann scalar of the FLRW solution blows up at order $a^{-12}$ and for the pure Vlasov case at order $a^{-8}$.
 In \eqref{eq:blow-up-rates}, we show that this blow-up is stable, i.e., near-FLRW initial data also leads to blow-up at order $a^{-12}$ and the rescaled Kretschmann scalar remains close to its FLRW counterpart.
 The gap between our work and the lower bounds in \cite{Rein96,TR06} appears since non-negative terms which are dominant near FLRW solutions are dropped in their computations.
-Moreover, in \cite[Theorem 3.5]{TR06}, it is shown that the expansion normalized eigenvalues of the second fundamental form converge under rather restrictive assumptions on the behaviour on $f$ along the entire evolution.\footnote{In \cite{TR06}, the proof of Theorem 3.5 uses inequality (3.3) from Proposition 3.2.
+Moreover, in \cite[Theorem 3.5]{TR06}, it is shown that the expansion normalized eigenvalues of the second fundamental form converge under rather restrictive assumptions on the behaviour on $f^\sharp$ along the entire evolution.\footnote{In \cite{TR06}, the proof of Theorem 3.5 uses inequality (3.3) from Proposition 3.2.
 This proposition assumes that the support of the expansion normalised Vlasov distribution function converges in the $p^1$-direction at the rate $t^\alpha$ for some $\alpha>0$.
 As the authors remark after the proof of Proposition 3.2, it is not clear whether such an estimate holds for the past maximal development if $f\neq 0$ or how the result could be utilized for a potential bootstrap argument.} In \eqref{eq:asymp-K}, we show that this is possible for generic near-FLRW data.
-Thus, our results are not only the first to establish stable past asymptotics without symmetry assumptions, but also refine previous results \cite{Rein96,TR06} in surface symmetry when considering near FLRW spacetimes.\\
+Thus, our results are not only the first to establish stable past asymptotics without symmetry assumptions, but also refine previous results \cite{Rein96,TR06} in surface symmetry when considering near FLRW spacetimes.
+It is also worth noting that \cite{DaRe16} does not make a statement on the asymptotics of the Vlasov distribution itself.
+In \cite{Rein96,TR06}, the momentum support of the Vlasov distribution is contained in arbitrarily small, uniformly shrinking balls around the zero section.
+By contrast, we show in \eqref{eq:vtd-f} that, in a weighted $C^{10}$-space, the Vlasov distribution converges as a function on the co-mass shell to a footprint that is close to the initial distribution.
+However, one must exhibit some caution in comparing these results, as all of the analysis mentioned above is performed while considering the Vlasov distribution function on the mass shell, while it only converges toward the Big Bang in this work as a function on the co-mass shell.
+Indeed, when working on the mass shell, particle velocities concentrate in negative eigendirections of the expansion normalised shear $K_{Bang}^{\parallel}$, as is discussed in Remark \ref{rem:save-my-skin}.
+We leave it open to future work whether any $K_{Bang}^{\parallel}$ close to $0$ can be realised given suitable near-FLRW initial data, but remark that, in his recent result \cite{Li24}, Li establishes an isomorphism between near-Kasner initial data and data on the Big Bang hypersurface for the linear Einstein scalar-field system.
+Since the evolution of the shear is dominated by the scalar field, and the spacetime evolution is dominated by the linearized system, similar statements may also hold in the nonlinear ESFV setting.
+Thus, we conjecture that this concentration of velocities is generic since, if no negative eigendirection exists, $K_{Bang}^{\parallel}$ must vanish identically.\\